 Jordan's family produces Peaches, Tomatoes, Plums, Apricots, Cherries, Apples and Nectarines.
 I have enjoyed being on Jordan's farm and working with him.
 One thing that has touched my heart is being there when the men pull into the shop with a trailer full of fruit they had just picked and then load me up.
 I admire their hard work.
 I feel humbled to bring it straight from their hands to yours.

-The Producers of Honey
+The Producer of Traditional Family Farms' Honey

 James Hodder moved to Farson, Wyoming when he was 12 years old.
 He and his wife Susan have 3 children, 4 grandchildren and 6 great-granchildren.
 They started producing honey in the '70's.
 With 50 years of experience, they have accumulated a vast knowlege of beekeeping.